National New Play Network: Producers-in-Residence

 In 2011, NNPN established its Producers in Residence program to support season-long residencies at NNPN Core Member theaters for individuals who wish dedicate their careers (or the next phase of their careers) to the creation and production of new work.
-Selected producers are given a home within a professional theater in which they can supplement their skills, increase their knowledge of the day to day operations of a company focused on new work, and be introduced as theater-makers to a community.
+Selected producers are given a home within a professional theater in which they can supplement their skills, increase their knowledge of the day-to-day operations of a company focused on new work, and be introduced as theater-makers to a community.

 National Showcase of New Plays

 Established in 2002, The National Showcase of New Plays is an annual 3-day event that showcases unproduced plays from across the country.
-Artistic leaders, literary managers, and other staff from Member Theaters, as well as literary agents, publishers, and independent producers are invited to attend.
+Artistic leaders, literary managers, and other staff from Member Theaters, as well as literary agents, publishers, and independent producers, are invited to attend.

 Commissions

 NNPN annually gives two major commissions.

 The Annual Commission is a $10,000 award given to at least one proposal each year.
 Core Members nominate proposals for consideration, and the winning Member Theater is responsible for the administration and development of the commissioned play.

 The NNPN Smith Prize for American Theatre is a $5,000 award nominated by a Member Theater and given to an early-career playwright who has been a participant in other NNPN programs to write a play examining the American body politic.
-The Member Theater who submits the nomination earns up to $2,500 for a developmental workshop of the play.
-Additionally, the first theater to full produce the commissioned play is awarded an additional $2,500.
+The Member Theater that submits the nomination earns up to $2,500 for a developmental workshop of the play.
+Additionally, the first theater to fully produce the commissioned play is awarded an additional $2,500.